howieraem/COMS4156-ASE/README.md

    - Add and accept friendship (only available to personal users)
    - Get personal feed which includes friend activities
    - Create, accept, decline and retrieve loan requests (a loan request must be from a personal user to a financial user)
+6. Before you can execute the test requests, you may need to install Postman desktop agent.
+Just follow the instructions from Postman.
-6. Execute the test requests IN ORDER.
+7. Execute the test requests IN ORDER.
 You should observe that the HTTP status codes will be either 200 or 201, and the response bodies (sometimes empty because our client implementation will check HTTP status code first).
-7. If you'd like to rerun all the test requests, redo step 1.
+8. If you'd like to rerun all the test requests, redo step 1.

 ## How to run unit and integration tests